-As of December 31, 2019 and 2018, the Company has entered into Over the Counter (OTC) transaction agreements with Bank of America Merrill Lynch (BAML) and Corporativo GBM, S. A. B. de C. V. (GBM) denominated "Zero Strike Call" or options, at a price closely resembling zero.
+As of December 31, 2019, the Company had Over the Counter (OTC) transaction agreements with Bank of America Merrill Lynch (BAML), denominated "Zero Strike Call" or options, at a price closely resembling zero.
 The asset underlying these instruments is the market value of Axtel's CPOs.
 The contracts signed prior to October 2016 can only be settled in cash.
 As from that date, the term of the contracts yet to be settled was extended and as a result of this negotiation, the settlement method can be in cash or in shares, as decided by the Company.
 The original term of these contracts is 6 months and can be extended by mutual agreement between the parties; however, as this is an American type option, the Company can exercise it at any given time prior to the date of maturity.